pensjonatus/flash-fiction/blog/whats-in-hell.md

 ---
-title: "What's in Hell"
+title: What's in Hell
 date: '2017-06-16'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 They put me on the table to do the lethal injection.
 They strapped my arms and